blueorbitz/conf-blockscan/README.md

 - Not showing error when library import was not found.
   - Debugging why config is not showing is frustrating
   - (After debug) - No clear direction when should use `forge deploy` when running `forge tunnel` to reload the manifest.yml
+- Recommended best practice for large-file structure
+  - nested folder cannot detect index.jsx
+- Forge UI kit component have limited functionality.
+  - Should at least have CSS capability to overwrite

 ## Reference